 Where can I park ?

-The car parks are located 2.5 kilometers from Mont Saint-Michel.
+The car parks are located 2,5 kilometres from Mont Saint-Michel.

-Follow the signs and ring the bell at the entrance to the P2 car park reserved for people with disabilities upon presentation of the mobility inclusion card.
-You will be asked to show your mobility inclusion card to the camera to gain access to this car park.
+Follow the signs and ring the bell at the entrance to the P2 car park reserved for people with disabilities upon presentation of your disabled parking permit.
+You will be asked to show your card to the camera to gain access to this car park.

 Parking is not free of charge.
 Please consult the current rates.

 This car park is located near the “Le Passeur” shuttle bus departure point.
 These will drop you off about 350 metres from the Mont Saint-Michel.

 Preferably park at the back of the car park to be as close as possible to the departure of the shuttle buses.